 #7 Future of the engineering profession

-Globalization fueling greater immigration and issuance of H1B visas
+Globalization and H1B visas

-The rise of automation and AI
+The surge of automation and AI

 Democratization of information

 Knowledge isn’t trapped in universities anymore.
 With an internet connection, you can learn everything I did in school – and maybe even more efficiently.